A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Study Design

 \subsection{Scenarios and Contexts}

-We first introduce the goals and scope of our study to participants as follows:\footnote{Throughout, text boxes display the content shown to our study participants through the user interface, \emph{verbatim}.} If the participant needs further information to understand the task, he/she can access a longer version, which includes several examples illustrating the task.
-See Appendix~\ref{app:intro}.
+We first introduce the goals and scope of our study to participants as follows:\footnote{Throughout, text boxes display the content exactly as it was shown to our study participants through the user interface.} If the participant needs further information to understand the task, he/she can access a longer version, which includes several examples illustrating the task.
+Figure~\ref{fig:long_intro} in the Appendix shows a longer version of the introduction to the HIT, which includes several examples.